-- 3. Turn the knob half turns to fine tune the ride if desired. - 4.
+- 2. See Figure 15.
+Rotate the knob to the desired setting for the expected load.
+The knob will click after each half turn.
+Refer to Table 20, Table 21 or Table 22. - 3.
+Turn the knob half turns to fine tune the ride if desired. - 4.
 Install the left saddlebag.

-Figure 16.
+Figure 15.
 Preload Adjustment Knob

-Table 26.
+Table 20.
 Suspension Preload Table: Standard Length Shocks, with Tour-Pak